Monte Carlo pathwise sensitivities for barrier options: Introduction

-Within this work, we derive a Monte Carlo algorithm that allows to calculate the pathwise sensitivities of knock-out barrier and additionally digital knock-in and -out barrier options as well.
+Within this work, we derive a Monte Carlo algorithm that allows to calculate the pathwise sensitivities of knock-out barrier options and additionally digital knock-in and knock-out barrier options.
 The main part of this paper is based on Glasserman and Staum's \cite{staum} one-step survival strategy and the results of Alm et al. \cite{alm}, of which we know that with the approach we can stably determine the option's sensitivities such as Delta and Vega by simple finite differences.
 The basic idea of Glasserman and Staum \cite{staum} is to use a truncated normal distribution, which excludes the values above the barrier (e.g.\ for knock-up-out options), instead of sampling from the full normal distribution.
-This approach avoids the discontinuity generated by any Monte Carlo path crossing the barrier, which yields to a Lipschitz continuous payoff function \cite{alm}.
+This approach avoids the discontinuity generated by any Monte Carlo path crossing the barrier, which yields to a Lipschitz-continuous payoff function \cite{alm}.
 Furthermore, the output allows stable numerical differentiation and leads to a variance reduction.

 The new part will be to develop an extended algorithm that estimates the sensitivities for the one-step survival technique directly, without the need of simulation at multiple parameter values as in finite difference.
 This is an advantage, since the choice for the step-width of the finite difference varies with the input parameters to balance stability and accuracy.
-The extended algorithm will be based on the idea of the pathwise sensitivity approach, as in \cite{glasserman}.
-While the one-step survival smooths the indicator of the payoff function, we can differentiate the expectation to get an estimator for the Greek.
-While we pay e.g.\ with loss of linearity, the differentiation creates new terms in every monitoring date.
-Nevertheless, we found a way to efficiently calculate these terms while simulating the path.

 The sensitivity computation of the approach involves ideas of pathwise sensitivities, symbolic differentiation and automatic differentiation.
 We refer to \cite{naumann2012art,griewank2008evaluating} for recent work on automatic differentiation (AD) and to \cite{naumann2018adjoint,giles2006smoking,capriotti2010fast} for its adjoint (AAD) mode in computational finance.
 For several financial applications it could be very helpful to add additional information or structures to AAD tools, e.g. \cite{naumann2018adjoint} shows how an external function interface can reduce memory requirement for common numerical patterns appearing in financial codes.
 On the opposite, while hand coding can guarantee maximum performance (e.g. for lookback options one just needs to store the maximum or minimum, or one can store results of very expensive operations, e.g. typically {\tt exp}), it could be unfeasible across a large code base.
 The algorithm uses the one-step survival smoothing technique together with symbolic differentiation to apply an easy understandable and efficient AAD like method, which can be easily modified by hand.